hrapek/ml_ops_dog_breeds/reports/README.md

 >
 > Answer:

-We used the compute engine for training.
+We used the compute engine for training our model.
 We chose the n1 machines, containing a GPU, 2 CPU cores and varied the ram amount up to 15GB depending on the task.
-We setup the machine, as described previously in question 4, by cloning the repository, pulling the data and installing dependencies.
+We set up the machine, as described previously in question 4, by cloning the repository, pulling the data from storage bucket and installing all of the needed dependencies.

 ### Question 19